desmos-labs/docs/docs/06-mainnet/05-security.md

 Each validator candidate is encouraged to run its operations independently, as diverse setups increase the resilience of the network.

 ## Key Management System & Hardware Security Modules
 It is critical that an attacker cannot steal a validator's key.
 If this is possible, it puts the entire stake delegated to the compromised validator at risk.
 HSM alongside KMS are an important strategies for mitigating this risk.

-You can take a look on how to setup a KMS with or without HSM by reading [here](kms/kms.md).
+You can take a look on how to set up a KMS with or without HSM by reading [here](kms/kms.md).

 ## Sentry Nodes (DDOS Protection)
 Validators are responsible for ensuring that the network can sustain denial of service attacks.